Table of Contents

 How to Fold a Fitted Sheet

 For anyone who’s ever struggled to fold a fitted sheet, this how-to video is a godsend.
-It’s a simple task, but injecting this video with lots of personality makes it extremely effective, no animations, text, or graphics needed.
-This video relies on Stewart and her guests laughing at themselves and having a good time, while demonstrating how to resolve a common problem threatening your linen closet.
+It’s a simple task, but injecting the video with lots of personality makes it extremely effective.
+It’s secret relies on Martha Stewart and her guests laughing at themselves and having a good time while demonstrating how to resolve a common problem threatening your linen closet.

 How to Escape Quicksand

 The title draws viewers in immediately, while the captions and animations clearly explain a complicated concept.
 The real show-stealer?
 The video doesn’t require sound.
-Keep in mind that most people on social media watch videos on mute and cater your content to viewers on mobile or at the office with subtitles or captions.
+Keep in mind that most people on social media watch videos on mute.
+Cater your content to viewers on mobile or at the office with subtitles or captions.

 How to Blow Out Curly Hair

-With this template, clear, simple steps take center stage.
-You can add in graphics, photos, and other visuals to make this presentation pop.
+With this instructional video template, clear and simple steps take center stage.
+You can add in graphics, photos, and other visuals to make your presentation pop.
 This template gives you a great foundation to start building your narrative without getting complicated.

 Not interested in a straightforward how-to?
-Consider using a guide template to walk viewers through your specific area of expertise.
+Consider using an explainer template to jump start your instructional video and walk viewers through your specific area of expertise.
 Instead of steps, list tips; you’re still walking someone through a process, but with a do’s and don’ts approach rather than a prescriptive list.